 A Royal visitor will be coming to the city and county on Wednesday.
 The Prince of Wales, Prince Charles, will meet youngsters taking part in his Prince’s Trust programmes, learn about the ongoing work between the Army and ethnic minority communities in Leicester and visit a railway restoration programme.
 Prince Charles will also meet teenagers taking part in Achieve and Mosaic, education and mentoring programmes which are part of the Prince’s Trust project.

-He will also meet teachers who are part of Teach First, a programme which trains and supports teachers to become inspirational leaders and young people taking part in personal development programmes at the City of Leicester College, Downing Drive, Evington, Leicester.
+He will also meet teachers who are part of Teach First, a programme that trains and supports teachers to become inspirational leaders and young people taking part in personal development programmes at the City of Leicester College, Downing Drive, Evington, Leicester.
 The Prince of Wales founded The Prince’s Trust in 1976 and has been Patron of Teach First since 2008.

 The young people meeting the Prince are part of an exchange between the Achieve programme in the City of Leicester College and the Mosaic Secondary School Group Mentoring Programme in Saltley Academy, Birmingham.
-Army formations from across the UK will showcase a range of activities which have taken place of the past year to strengthen the Army’s relationship with minority and faith groups.
+Army formations from across the UK will showcase a range of activities that have taken place over the past year to strengthen the Army’s relationship with minority and faith groups.
 They include brigades from Nottingham, London, Catterick, Preston and Donnington which have delivered engagement activities and events including youth and adult military challenge weekends and a visit to a military field hospital.

 As well as meeting some of the participants, he will be introduced to community leaders working with the brigades to open up the dialogue and build trust between the army and people of different faiths.
-Later in the day the Prince will visit Mountsorrel Railway and Rothley Community Heritage Centre, in Swithland Lane, Rothley.
-The Mountsorrel Railway was cleared and restored by 120 volunteers following a local charity appeal which raised £100,000 in 2007.
+Later in the day, the Prince will visit Mountsorrel Railway and Rothley Community Heritage Centre, in Swithland Lane, Rothley.
+The Mountsorrel Railway was cleared and restored by 120 volunteers following a local charity appeal that raised £100,000 in 2007.
 Over eight years, the volunteers donated more than 100,000 hours to rebuild the track, mostly by hand, using the same tools and techniques that would have been part of the original Victorian build.